-- Protect your phone from moisture and humidity!
+- Protect your phone from moisture and humidity.
 Precipitation, humidity and liquids contain minerals that will corrode electronic circuits.
-Should your phone nonetheless become wet, disconnect it immediately from any power supply, remove the battery and leave the open phone to dry at room temperature! - Do not use or store the phone in dusty, dirty areas.
-Its moving parts may become damaged. - Do not store your phone in hot areas.
-High temperatures can shorten the life of electronic devices, damage batteries and warp or melt certain plastics. - Do not store your phone in cold areas.
-When the phone warms up again (to its normal ambient temperature), moisture can form inside the phone, which may damage electronic circuit boards - Do not drop, knock or shake your phone.
+Nevertheless, should your phone become wet, disconnect it immediately from the power supply to avoid electric shock.
+Do not place your phone (even to dry it) on/in a source of heat such as a microwave oven, oven or radiator.
+The phone may become overheated and possibly explode. - Do not use or store the phone in dusty, dirty areas.
+Its moving parts may be damaged and the casing may become deformed and discoloured. - Do not store your phone in hot environments (e.g. vehicle instrument panel in the summer) High temperatures can shorten the life of electronic devices, damage batteries and warp or melt certain plastics.

+- Do not store your phone in cold environments.
+When the phone warms up again (to its normal ambient temperature), moisture can form inside the phone, which may damage electronic circuit boards. - Do not drop, knock or shake your phone.
 Rough handling can damage internal circuit boards! - Do not use harsh chemicals, cleaning solvents, or strong detergents to clean the phone!

 The suggestions given above apply equally to your phone, battery, charger and all accessories.
-If any of these parts are not working properly, take them to your nearest qualified service outlet.
-The personnel there will assist you and, if necessary, repair the device.
+If any of these parts is not working properly, obtain fast and reliable help at our service centres.

-Battery quality declaration
+Battery quality statement